rhettg/ftl/README.md

     AWS_SECRET_ACCESS_KEY=<secret>
     AWS_ACCESS_KEY_ID=<key>

+If your `FTL_BUCKET` is not in the the standard us-east region, you can specify the region with:

+    AWS_DEFAULT_REGION=us-west-2

 This is easy to do for your deployment system, as you can just add them to your `.profile` or similiar.
 For production machines, it can be more complicated.
 A